UnFameeee/News-Website-UML/README.md

 ## News-Website
 Basic News Website UML.
 Cre: UnFame.
-This project was created for the final project of UML.A big thanks for Miss.
+This project was created for the final project of UML.
+A big thanks for Miss.
 Mai Anh Thơ for helping us with this project.

 ## Contributors
 - UnFame a.k.a Nguyễn Phạm Quốc Thắng